 - Using the Yamaha Silent Brass on your trumpet with headphones

 - Practicing your embouchure (without using your trumpet at all)

 - Using a mute to dampen the sound of your horn

 The Yamaha Silent Brass* is a fascinating piece of technology that reduces the volume of your trumpet for everybody else, but lets you still hear it loud and clear.
 How does it work?
 By capturing the sound digitally as it’s blocking your bell.
 It’s essentially a trumpet mute with headphones that lets you silence your trumpet.

 The Yamaha Silent Brass sounds even quieter than the Ssshhmute* and yet to your ears it will sound loud and clear.
 There’s a bit of back pressure, as with most mutes, but it’s a lot freer-blowing than some.

-It’s excellent to practice with and you can even record your playing with it.
-There’s not a lot of setup with it either – it takes 2 AA batteries (which are not included, unfortunately), other than that all the necessary cables are in the box.
+This “trumpet silencer with headphones” is excellent to practice with and you can even record your playing with it.
+There’s not a lot of setup with it either – it takes 2 AA batteries* (which are not included, unfortunately), other than that all the necessary cables are in the box.

 You’ll want to make sure you get the newer version of this (SB7X), as the older version (ST9) had some issues, most notably the mute was easy to slip out and the pitch wasn’t very good.
 These issues are fixed in the newer version and it’s great fun to use.